This awesome yoga and hiking retreat between the fjords of Norway is a real adventure and mental detox, that will nourish your body, soul, and spirit.

 Spiritual reasons

-Many pilgrims walk to connect and discover the deeper meaning of life, to spiritually connect with nature or themselves, or walk to find answers to deep questions.
+Many pilgrims walk to connect and discover the deeper meaning of life, spiritually connect with nature or themselves, or find answers to deep questions.

 Disconnect to reconnect

-In a world of busyness with too many obligations and long workdays, many of us have become disconnected and disillusioned.
+Many of us have become disconnected and disillusioned in a world of busyness with too many obligations and long workdays.
 We all say we would like to disconnect a bit but typical vacations are anything but answering e-mails at the pool and watching or reading the news after dinner, we seem never to have the opportunity to truly "get away from it all".
-At first, it may seem strange to not constantly think about what is going on in your country or not check your phone every 15 minutes but soon you find peace and silence in the journey.
-It takes a few days to adjust but the reward is clarity and a feeling of peace.
+At first, it may seem strange to not constantly think about what is happening in your country or not check your phone every 15 minutes but soon you find peace and silence in the journey.
+Adjusting takes a few days, but the reward is clarity and peace.

 Exercise and well-being

-The majority of people have little to no experience in walking long distances over many days.
-A popular saying is "your Camino begins when you sign up".
+Most people have little to no experience walking long distances over many days.
+A popular saying is, "Your Camino begins when you sign up."
 You begin to research what shoes to bring, how to train and prepare your body, and what you should pack.
-Many people start training, to become healthier and more fit for the trip.
+Many people start training to become healthier and more fit for the trip.

 Hiking in Estonia -visiting mysterious bogs